Are the best keynote speakers funny?

 What do Tim Urban, Sir Ken Robinson and Amy Cuddy all have in common.
 First, they are the most watched presenters on TED, having each been watched by over 60 million!
 And second, they all include humour in their presentations.
-And since close to 50,000 talks have been given at 10,000 events since TED launched in 2009, it’s fair to say that ‘yes’, the best keynote speakers are funny.
+And since close to 50,000 talks have been given at 10,000 events since TED launched in 2009, it’s fair to say that ‘yes’, the best keynote and public speakers are funny.
 Case closed.

 So why is humour so important for presentations?